jayalfredprufrock/mongoes/README.md

 ## Gotchas

 -   Assumes valid mongodb queries.
 No guarantees about what is returned/thrown for invalid mongodb queries.
+Please create an issue if there is specific invalid syntax that you think should be handled differently at runtime.
 -   Uses term queries for all text related operators.
 Might provide support for "match" queries if there is interest.
 -   Not all operators translate cleanly to ES.
 The following operators are unsupported: `$where`, `$type`, `$size`, `$mod`
 -   `$elemMatch` translates to a nested query
+-   `$or` queries always translate into `should` + `minimum_should_match=1`.
+This allows adjacent $and operators (including implicit) to work as expected.
--   `$all` operator within `$elemMatch` is converted to must + multiple term expressions.
+-   `$all` operator within `$elemMatch` is converted to `must` + multiple `term` expressions.
 -   No guarantee about the syntactical stability of queries to allow future optimizations without a major version bump
 -   Some attempt made to produce compact representations: e.g. removes redundant `{ bool: { must: { bool: exp }}}`
 -   Queries involving regular expressions or wildcards (i.e. `$regex`, `$like`, `$prefix`, etc. ) should be used sparingly since